Beach Houses, A Brief History | Beach Houses Barbados

 In 1950, Whitehaven and its grounds were once again sold – for the princely sum of $67,000.
 By the 1960s, the house was uninhabitable, but was fixed up for occupation in the early ’70s, at which time the plantation and nearby Three Houses factory were still in operation.

-Today – Beach Houses
+Today – EAST Resort

-Whitehaven is now primed to be the centrepiece of Beach Houses – a new, luxurious residential resort community by Crane Resorts.
+Whitehaven is now primed to be the centrepiece of East – a new, luxurious residential resort community by Crane Resorts.
 Known for his successful preservation and expansion of the original 18-room ‘Crane Beach Hotel’, Managing Director of Crane Resorts Paul Doyle is committed to restoring Whitehaven to its former magnificence.

-The site’s naturally beautiful terrain and century old trees were the inspiration for Doyle’s vision for Beach Houses – a simple yet elegant retreat.
+The site’s naturally beautiful terrain and century old trees were the inspiration for Doyle’s vision for EAST – a simple yet elegant retreat.
 The resort will feature 63 free-standing beach houses spread over a gently sloping, 50 acre hillside.
 Each residence will sit on just under 9,000 sq. ft. of land and command breathtaking ocean views.